Notification Settings

 Once in the edit form, position on the Notification ways attribute, expand the tab and select the notification way

-Once the change is confirmed using the Save button, the new notification settings will be assigned to the Contact, with the relevant notifications from Hosts and Services associated to it.
+Once the change has been confirmed using the Save button, the new notification configuration will be assigned to the contact

 If you wish to add a new Contact, you can do so from the Add Contact action, located in the Contacts section.